IT and Cybersecurity for Hamilton Accounting Firms: CRA-Ready, Multi-Office Capable

 Same-day on-site responseEngineers dispatched from the Hamilton office for King William, James North, Westdale, Dundas, Ancaster, and Stoney Creek addresses.
 Burlington and Niagara within ninety minutes.

-Why Hamilton accounting firms are a meaningful target: The Canadian Anti-Fraud Centre received 108,878 fraud reports in 2024 with reported losses exceeding $638 million, and spear-phishing alone accounted for $67.5 million in confirmed Canadian losses.
+Why Hamilton accounting firms are a meaningful target: According to the Canadian Anti-Fraud Centre, 108,878 fraud reports were received in 2024 with reported losses exceeding $638 million, and spear-phishing alone accounted for $67.5 million in confirmed Canadian losses.

 Accounting and tax-preparation firms appear repeatedly in Canadian Centre for Cyber Security and CAFC advisories as high-value targets during tax season, for business email compromise during payroll runs, ransomware against engagement-file shares, and credential theft tied to CRA Represent a Client logins.
 CPA Canada publishes Cyber Security: Establishing a Risk Management Program and ongoing reporting alerts on cybersecurity risks and incidents affecting the profession, and the CAFC notes only 5 to 10 percent of victims report, so the real loss figure is materially larger.
 Sources: antifraudcentre-centreantifraude.ca, cyber.gc.ca, cpacanada.ca.